Choosing by means of approval-preferential voting. The path-revised approval choice: Existing methods and desirable properties

-Another interesting real case of approval-preferential voting is the voting procedure used by the Debian Project~\cite{debian} (see also \cite{voss:2012}).
-Since 1998, the votes of this organization systematically include a default option usually described as ``further discussion'' or ``none of the above''.
-In this connection, it is explicitly stated that \shortquote{Options which the voters rank above the default option are options they find acceptable.
-Options ranked below the default options are options they find unacceptable} \cite[v\,1.1, \S A.6]{debian}.
+Another interesting real case of approval-preferential voting is the voting procedure used by the Debian Project~(\citeyear{debian}; see also \citealt{voss:2012}).

+Since 1998, the votes of this organization systematically include a default option to mark the boundary between approved and disapproved options.
+In fact, their regulations explicitly state that \shortquote{Options which the voters rank above the default option are options they find acceptable.
+Options ranked below the default options are options they find unacceptable} (\citealt[v\,1.1, \S A.6]{debian}).
+In practice, the default option is usually described as ``further discussion'' or ``none of the above''.
-The procedure for making a choice is described in \cite[Appendix~A]{debian} and is sometimes called \system{Schwartz Sequential Dropping} \sigles{SSD}.
-According to \cite{schulze:2003}, it is closely related to making use of another procedure that actually ranks all the options and then choosing the top-ranked one.

-This ranking procedure is based on the so-called \system{Path Scores} \sigles{PS}, which will be dealt with in detail in Section~2.
-For the moment, it will suffice to say that it complies with the Condorcet principle, \ie it ranks first the Condorcet winner whenever it exists.
-Recall that a Condorcet winner means an option that beats every other in the sense that a majority of voters prefers the former to the latter \cite{mclean-urken:1995}.
+By the way, the idea of systematically including such an option was already clearly stated by Charles L. Dodgson, alias Lewis Carroll, in the following way: ``where `no Election' is allowable, the phrase should be treated exactly as if it were the name of a candidate'' (\citealt[Chap.\,II]{dodgson:1873}).

+Going back to the Debian Project, the procedure that they use to make a choice ---possibly the default option--- is due to Markus Schulze (\citeyear{schulze:2003,schulze:2011}) who introduced it in 1998 in a mailing list about election methods.
+As it is shown by that author, this procedure admits of several equivalent formulations.
+One of them corresponds to actually ranking all the options and then taking the top one.
+We will call this option the \textsl{Path-Top Choice}, since this ranking is based on the so-called \textit{path scores}.
+These scores will be dealt with in detail in Section~\ref{ssec:path-scores}, for they will also be a crucial tool of our proposal.